oakromulo/utils-array/README.md

 ### insert

-Returns a new Array with the result of having inserted the given elements at the specified index
+Returns a new Array with the result of having inserted the given elements at the specified index.

 **Parameters**